terraform-viettelidc/terraform-provider-vcloud/website/docs/r/network_pool.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_network_pool"
+page_title: "Viettel IDC Cloud: vcloud_network_pool"
 sidebar_current: "docs-vcd-resource-network-pool"
 description: |-
-  Provides a VMware Cloud Director Network Pool.
+  Provides a Viettel IDC Cloud Network Pool.
 This can be used to create, modify, and delete a VCD Network Pool
 ---

 # vcd\_network\_pool

-Provides a VMware Cloud Director VCD Network Pool.
+Provides a Viettel IDC Cloud VCD Network Pool.
 This can be used to create, modify, and delete networks pools attached to a VCD.

 Supported in provider *v3.11+*